GermanBrainRot/Project-Galileo/README.md

 Let me leave the stuff that can be said about this new *real* equivalence principle that already solves a ton of problems and is 90% of the way to something formal with two more *speculations* (and yes, these are now indeed completely wild and free speculations) where else we could take this idea:

 1. In order to “see” the facts, the observer should naturally somehow face towards the past, marching *backwards* into the future, just like the Babylonians correctly thought…
-2. Notice how in GR, your geodesic future \- if it has anything to do with a center of mass \- would then only betray its existence by the strange motion of objects that you can’t account for by other known physics…
+2. Notice how in GR, your geodesic future - if it has anything to do with a center of mass - would then only betray its existence by the strange motion of objects that you can’t account for by other known physics…
+3. Apropros gravity: GR suggests that gravity is just coordinate-frame carrying masses fighting it out with each other, constantly trying to reconcile their different notions of up, down, left, right, back, forth, past and future.
+And with my picture of QM, *this makes sense now* at the quantum level.
+No more discretization of spacetime, no more quantum foam, no more Calabi-Yaus.
+Particles are *real* at interactions and this reality leaves a trace, and outside of interactions, you can not say anything.

 A last few things to mention on the conceptual roadblocks in academia that I just bulldozed over.